hgwood/fanfaron/README.md

 ## Technical choices

-The objects defined by the spec are modeled in the simplest way possible, which is as value types: Java classes with public fields and a correct `equals` implementation.
+The objects defined by the spec are modeled in the simplest way possible, which is as Java classes with public fields and `equals` and `hashCode` implementations that use all fields.

 ### Type mapping